FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/pluggable_authentication.md

 -   INFO: "`Authentication call to <plugin_name>.`"- notification of an authentication request sent to an enabled authentication plug-in.
 -   INFO: “`<plugin_name> successfully authenticated user <username>.
 Authentication result: SUCCESS, ‘<plugin_message>’”`- notification of a successful authentication by a plug-in
 -   INFO: “`<plugin_name> failed to authenticate user.
 Authentication result: FAILURE, ‘<plugin_message>`’”- notification of an unsuccessful authentication
 -   INFO: “`<plugin_name> was unable to authenticate user.
-Authentication result: CONTINUE, ‘<plugin_message>’`”- the plug-in does not recognize the user and indicates that an <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> internal authentication must be executed.
+Authentication result: CONTINUE, ‘<plugin_message>’`”- the plug-in does not recognize the user and indicates that an {{< SecureTransport/componentshortname >}} internal authentication must be executed.

 > **Note:**
 >